PeterKitonga/illustratorlearning/Lesson 05 - Working with Anchor Points/readme.md

 ## About Lesson 05

 ### Brief
-In this lesson, I learned about using the pen tool to modify anchor points of objects.
+In this lesson, I learned how to use the pen tool to modify anchor points of objects.

 ### Illustrations